511 keV galactic line from first-order phase transitions and primordial black holes

 Due to the fact that the magnitude of Yukawa energy

-increases as the temperature decreases, at temperature $T_\phi$ when $|E_Y|$ equals to the Fermi-gas kinetic energy, the FB becomes unstable and starts collapsing to a PBH.
+increases as the temperature decreases, at temperature $T_\phi$ defined as Yukawa energy and Fermi energy equality, the FB becomes unstable and starts collapsing to a PBH.
 This roughly coincides when $L_\phi$ equals to the mean separation distance of $\chi$'s, i.e., $L_\phi\simeq R_{\rm FB}/Q^{1/3}_{\rm FB}$.
 Therefore, there are two scenarios of PBH formation: i) If $T_\phi \leq T_\star$, the FB forms as an intermediate state before collapsing into PBH. ii) If $T_\phi > T_\star$, the $\chi$'s enclosed in a critical volume directly collapse into PBH without FB formation.
 In the first scenario, we can adopt the above formulas of FB to compute the mass of PBH, i.e. $M_{\rm PBH}(T_\phi)=M_{\rm FB}(T_\phi)$, and the number density follows the adiabatic evolution of Universe $n_{\rm PBH}|_{T_\phi}=n_{\rm FB}|_{T_\star} s(T_\phi)/s(T_\star)$~\cite{Kawana:2021tde}.
 Consequently, the PBH relic abundance and fraction at present Universe is given by

 where the Hubble constant $H_0=2.13h\times 10^{-42}~{\rm GeV}$.
 In the following section, we will select the benchmark points belong to the first scenario.